Find Affordable College Courses

 Read full report on Health Professions at Remington College - Mobile Campus

-University of South Alabama came in at #10 in this year’s edition of the Best Health Professions Schools in Alabama ranking.
-USA is a fairly large public school located in the city of Mobile.
+University of South Alabama ranked #10 on this year’s Best Health Professions Schools in Alabama list.
+USA is a large public school located in the medium-sized city of Mobile.

 The average amount in student loans that health professions majors at USA take out is $28,327.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $292.